 Chances are that your hay bill is one of your highest bills in caring for your horse.
 The last thing anyone wants to do is to waste hay, especially when the cost of hay is so high.
 Luckily for you, we’ve got some great tips to minimize hay wastage in your barn.

 You may be enjoying this winter season or it may be dragging on with no end in site.
 If the winter blues are catching up to you, we have a few ideas that may help pass the time.

 With the cold, wet weather and darker days, it becomes more difficult to get yourself to the barn and into the saddle.
 Finding that initial motivation to go ride can be a real challenge, so here are some tips to get yourself to the barn.

-It’s not too late to make your New Year’s Resolutions.
-Are you stumped on what your goals for 2019 should be?
-We’ve come up with some great ideas for barn-related New Year’s Resolutions.
+Do you have a New Year’s Resolution?
+Are you stumped on just what your goals for this next year should be?
+We’ve come up with some great ideas for some barn-related New Year’s Resolutions.
 Take a look and see if one of these ideas might be right for you.

 Before there was Santa Claus, there was Saint Nicholas and Sinterklaas.
 Before there were reindeer, these holiday gift-givers used the ultimate off-road “vehicles” - HORSES!